-According to the Graduate School’s guidance, The Graduate Teaching Assistant will primarily assist and support academic staff or other professional staff members in the delivery of teaching or teaching-related duties to students in a variety of learning environments.
-GTAs will work under the supervision of an academic member of staff and will not be directly responsible for teaching, marking assignments, giving feedback, developing online materials and pastoral care.
+As stated in the Graduate School’s guidance: 'The Graduate Teaching Assistant will primarily assist and support academic staff or other professional staff members in the delivery of teaching or teaching-related duties to students in a variety of learning environments.
+GTA's will work under the supervision of an academic member of staff and will not be directly responsible for teaching, marking assignments, giving feedback, developing online materials and pastoral care.'

-Further key responsibilities include:
+Further key responsibilities:

 GTA's are expected to attend the necessary training courses and briefings with the module leader.
 They are expected to follow guidance initiated by the module leader in preparation for teaching.
 They are also encouraged to proactively initiate interaction with the relevant member of academic staff for the module they are assisting with.